 Photovoltaic (PV), or solar cells, which transfer sunlight into electrical energy, play a significant role in enhancing solar power generation throughout the entire world.
 Researchers are still experiencing difficulties in improving this technology.
 For instance, producing solar cells with an extremely high efficiency that converts a considerable amount of sunlight into electrical energy that can be used at extremely low costs still remains a challenging task.

-Masdar Institute of Science and Technology and MIT have discovered a way to handle this apparently difficult situation between cost and efficiency.
+Researchers from the Masdar Institute of Science and Technology and MIT have discovered a way to handle this apparently difficult situation between cost and efficiency.
 A new solar cell has been created by the team, and this cell connects two varied layers of sunlight-absorbing material in order to yield a broader range of energy from the sun.
 This device is known as a “step cell,” because both the layers are positioned in a stepwise manner.
 The team also used a cost-effective, novel manufacturing process for the step cell.

 The step-cell concept developed by the team is capable of attaining theoretical efficiencies going beyond 40% and estimated practical efficiencies of 35%, thus motivating the team’s key investigators, Masdar Institute’s Ammar Nayfeh, associate professor of electrical engineering and computer science, and MIT’s Eugene Fitzgerald, the Merton C. Flemings-SMA Professor of Materials Science and Engineering, to focus on planning a startup company for marketing the solar cell.